-In connection with the acquisition of First Data, we continue to implement integration plans focused on reducing our overall cost structure, including eliminating duplicate costs.
-We recorded \$131 million and \$32 million of employee termination costs related to severance and other separation costs for terminated employees in connection with the acquisition of First Data during the years ended December 31, 2020 and 2019, respectively.
-Accrued employee severance and other separation costs of \$27 million at December 31, 2020 are expected to be paid within the next twelve months.
-We continue to evaluate operating efficiencies and anticipate incurring additional costs in connection with these activities, but are unable to estimate those amounts at this time as such plans are not yet finalized.
+In connection with the acquisition of First Data, we implemented integration plans focused on reducing our overall cost structure, including eliminating duplicate costs.
+We recorded \$95 million and \$131 million of employee termination costs related to severance and other separation costs for terminated employees, including those in connection with the acquisition of First Data, during the years ended December 31, 2021 and 2020, respectively.
+Accrued employee severance and other separation costs of \$36 million at December 31, 2021 are expected to be paid within the next twelve months.